AriFordsham/GHCWiki/repositories.md

 - **"`dph`"**: packages for [Data Parallel Haskell](data-parallel), which is not shipped with GHC but we test all changes to GHC against these repositories so they are usually included in a checked-out source tree.
 - **"`extra`"**: extra packages you might want to include in a build (the `parallel` package, for example), but aren't necessary to get a working GHC.

+See the [Commentary/Libraries](commentary/libraries) page for more information about GHC's libraries.

 ## Making changes to repositories